-How much money will you earn investing Retail Treasury Bonds?
-Since RTBs are low risk investments, they also generate low returns and low interest rates compared to stocks, mutual funds and UITF investments.
-The latest RTB issue rate is 4.875% per annum.
-That is really not low income if your principal is 1 million or above.
-If you invested 1 million for example, you’ll get around 117,000 effortlessly.
+Since RTB are low-risk investments, they also generate low returns and low-interest rates compared to stocks, mutual funds, and UITF investments.
+The latest RTB issue rate we got was 4.875% per annum.
+That could reward you high income if your principal is 1 million or above.
+For example, if you invested 1 million, you would get around 117,000 effortlessly.

-If you invest in RTBs, you earn fixed income for medium term.
+If you invest in RTB, you earn a fixed income for medium-term investment.
 You don’t worry so much because the guarantee you will have your money back plus interest is almost 100%.

 Retail Treasury Bonds Calculator

-Here’s a sample calculator from the Bureau of Treasury using the recent interest rate.
+Here’s a sample calculator from the Bureau of Treasury using the current interest rate we availed.
 Returns displayed assume an interest period of three years and are net of 20% final withholding tax.
-365-day time deposit rate assumed is 2.650%
+365-day time deposit rate assumed is 2.650%.